meisme-dev/desktop-image/README.md

 [![build-ublue](https://github.com/meisme-dev/desktop-image/actions/workflows/build.yml/badge.svg)](https://github.com/ublue-os/startingpoint/actions/workflows/build.yml)

 > **Warning**
-> This is for personal use -- do not report issues
+> This is for personal use -- please do not report issues to upstream

 ## Installation